mindbody/cra-template-mb-ui/README.md

 **Single Page Application (SPA)**

-Use the `yarn build` to produce a `build/{all application assets}` directory which is the assets needed to publish.
+Use the `yarn build` to produce a `build/{all application assets}` directory which contains the assets needed to publish.

 **Shared UI**